-Then, there are more bad guys, including the worst of Judah’s kings, Manasseh, but we also get a surprisingly “good guy” character in 2 Kings 22.
-Josiah takes the throne, and, during his reign, the law book is discovered and read aloud.
+There are more bad guys, including the worst of Judah’s kings, Manasseh, but we also get a surprisingly “good guy” character in 2 Kings 22.
+Josiah takes the throne.
+During his reign, the law book is discovered and read aloud.
 Josiah is heartbroken over Judah’s sin and sends Huldah, the prophetess, to inquire of the Lord.
 What should Judah do?!

 The prophetess says that disaster is coming upon Judah because they have forsaken God through idolatry.
 Josiah won’t experience this disaster because of his humility and repentance, but Judah will also go into exile because of its sin.
 Although Josiah does renew the covenant and restore the Passover in his day, it’s all just too little too late.
 Because of Judah’s apostasy, exile is coming.
 It’s only a matter of time until the prophetic word comes to pass.

 Prophetic History vs. Modern History